CommonAccord/Site-Org/Doc/NVCA/SPA/Form.md

 F.4.Ti=Representations and Warranties

-F.4.sec=[To such Founder’s knowledge,] all of the representations and warranties of the Company set forth in Section 2 are true and complete.
+F.4.sec={F.4.Opt1} of the representations and warranties of the Company set forth in Section 2 are true and complete.

+F.4.Opt1=To such Founder’s knowledge, all

 F.5.Ti=Prior Legal Matters